wesppal/Clinic_spring/README.md

 ## Using the following technologies:
--Gradle
+- Gradle
--JDBC
+- JDBC
--MySQL DB
+- MySQL DB
--Spring Framework
+- Spring Framework

 ### Description of the project:
 The application implements a database.
 Which stores registered users with additional information about them.
 As well as the pets of these users.
 Doctors and pet reception records.